s2t2/gspread-models-py/README.md

 # gspread-models-py

-Model based interface into Google Sheets, using the `gspread` package.
+Model based ORM interface into Google Sheets, using the `gspread` package.

 ## Installation